Close-up of dual heating element turning red from heat compared to lit gas burner

 Electric ovens utilize metal heating elements in the inside to bake, roast and broil.
 Radiant elements on an electric cooktop are perfect for boiling and other speed-oriented tasks.
 The heat in electric ovens is often drier and may provide more consistent temperatures due to rapid on/off cycles of the heating elements.
 If you do a lot of baking or browning, consider an electric range.

 Gas ovens feature an open flame that can be cranked up to preheat quickly.
-Both gas and electric ovens can feature convection cooking for faster baking and thorough roasting.
+Both gas and electric ovens can feature convection cooking, and select Whirlpool® Gas and Electric Ranges offer Air Cooking Technology that helps you bring fresh options to your family dinner with convenient settings like Air Frying, Air Baking, Air Roast and more.

 Ease of cleaning